Influencing U.S. Government Policy

 • EXPANDING EFFECTIVE, HIGH-QUALITY INFRASTRUCTURE SAFEGUARDS IN ASIA

 Asia is exceptionally rich in biodiversity and home to a wide range of ecosystems.
 Yet the rapid expansion of linear infrastructure—including roads, railroads, power lines, fences, and canals—threatens this natural heritage.
-The USAID-funded project Asia’s Linear Infrastructure safeGuarding Nature (ALIGN), implemented by WWF and the Center for Large Landscape Conservation, aims to expand the development and implementation of effective, high-quality linear infrastructure safeguards in Asia—with specific focus in India, Mongolia, and Nepal—to protect people and nature from harm and promote ecosystem connectivity so these habitats and their wildlife can continue to thrive.
+The Asia’s Linear Infrastructure safeGuarding Nature (ALIGN) project, implemented by WWF and the Center for Large Landscape Conservation in partnership with the US government, aims to expand the development and implementation of effective, high-quality linear infrastructure safeguards in Asia—with specific focus in India, Mongolia, and Nepal—to protect people and nature from harm and promote ecosystem connectivity so these habitats and their wildlife can continue to thrive.

 What WWF Is Doing